tdrussell/qlora-pipe/README.md

 Sample packing is not currently implemented.
 Instead, there is the option `batch_size_tokens`.
 If this field is set, the batch size in the Deepspeed config file is ignored, and instead the batch size is adjusted dynamically to target a fixed number of tokens per batch, per device.
 This was easier to implement than sample packing, and does basically the same thing.
 It is also efficient: if I set batch_size_tokens to a modest 10000 and train a 7B model with the Alpaca dataset, all my 4090s hit their 350W power limit cap.
 Unless I'm missing something (definitely possible), it seems there is no need to support sample packing.

 ## Changelog
+### 2024-05-19
+**The old config file format will break.** Quantization is configured slightly differently now.
+Read examples/config_7b.toml.
+It's only a few lines to change.
+- Change how quantization is configured.
+Quantization is now its own table in the TOML file.
+- Add HQQ quantization.
 ### 2024-04-28
 - Add llama3 instruction formatting option when loading a ShareGPT formatted dataset using Axolotl.
 - Automatically add BOS token for Llama 3.